 The most accurate testing for mycotoxin exposure is by blood serum antibody testing for 12 different mycotoxins by far.
-Urine testing doesn’t test for as many mycotoxins nor is it precise, as urine is a body excretion, like sweat and stools.
+Urine testing doesn’t test for as many mycotoxins nor is it precise, as urine testing is for mycotoxin metabolites, not mycotoxins as in the blood test.

 Serum antibody testing is the most accurate testing method available using today’s latest technology.
 It is the most specific and accurate testing method available.